transcrobes/subs-convert/README.md

 **shiftTimecode** (number) - Pass in the amount of seconds to shift the timecode.
 If undefined the output timecode will match the input.
 - For example: `5`, `-5`, `5.2`

 **sourceFps** (number) - Pass in the FPS of the video file used to create the input subtitle file.
-If `outputFps` is also included, `subtitle-converter` will shift the timecode accordingly to fit the output FPS.
+If `outputFps` is also included, `subs-convert` will shift the timecode accordingly to fit the output FPS.
 - For example: `25`, `23.976`, `29.97`

 **outputFps** (number) - Pass in the FPS desired for the output subtitle file. `sourceFps` is a required field in order to do FPS conversion.